aurelia-contrib/aurelia-getting-started/guides/how-to-use-cli-to-develop-plugin.md

 #### append following to `aurelia_project/tasks/transpile.js` task file

-Note, different from skeleton-plugin setup which transpiles into multiple formats (`dist/amd`, `dist/commonjs`, ...), our setup transpile directly to `dist/` in just `commonjs` format.
+Note, different from skeleton-plugin setup which transpiles into multiple formats (`dist/amd`, `dist/commonjs`, ...), our setup transpiles directly to `dist/` in just `commonjs` format.

 > webpack/jspm/cli+requirejs all can handle `commonjs` format.
 Other formats are unnecessary.